');

 About Crocker, WA

-Crocker is a small community in Washington with a population of 1,173 residents.
-The median household income is $104,049 per year, which is above the national average.
-The median age in Crocker is 45.4 years.
+Crocker is a small town located in Washington with a population of 1,173 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $104,049 per year, which is 38% above the national median of $75,149.
+The median age of 45.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Crocker Ranks in Washington